holyjak/interactive-dev-wshop/Cheatsheet.md

 1. `Ctrl-Alt-C SPACE` - evaluate the current _top-level_ expresion in the REPL - i.e. a function definition, an expression inside a `comment` block (your cursor can be ± anywhere on the line; if you experience trubles but it to the very end)
 2. `Ctrl-Alt-C E` (OSX; `Ctrl-Alt-C V` on Windows) - evaluate the _thing the cursor is on/right after_ - similar to nr.
 1 but useful if you want to evaluate a smaller thing inside a bigger expression, f.ex. to look at the value a name refers to
 3. `Ctrl-right arrow` - "slurp" the following element into the current list: `(def| x) 42` -> `(def| x 42)` (`ctrl-left arrow` does the opposite but we will likely not need it)
+   BEWARE: On OSX it migth conflict with a sytem shortcut.
+Fix or use `Ctrl-W`, cut, paste.
 4. `Ctrl-W` - expand selection (press repeatedly) - useful to select the thing you will move/change (often in combination with Cut and Paste)
 1. `Ctrl-Alt-C Enter` - load the whole file in the REPL (we will do this once)
 6. (Bonus: OSX - `Cmd-|` jumps between the opening and closing parentheses.)